robertsonics/Tsunami-Arduino-Serial-Library/README.md

   specified number of milliseconds.
 If the stopFlag is non-zero, the track will be stopped at the completion of the fade (for fade-outs.)

+**tsunami.setInputMix(int mix)** - this function controls the routing of the audio input channels.
+For bits 1 through 4, a "1" causes the 2 input channels to be mixed into the corresponding output pair.
+As an example, to route the audio input to output pairs 1, 2 and 4, the syntax is: setInputMix(IMIX_OUT1 | IMIX_OUT2 | IMIX_OUT4); The routing is immediate and does no ramping, so to avoid pops, be sure that the input is quiet when switching.